-Who Should Get This?
+Who Should Get This

 The ski bindings in this guide all have fantastic qualities for backcountry skiers.
-They have the versatility needed for off-piste excursions, as well as the strength and reliability to handle unpredictable environments.
+They have the versatility needed for off-piste excursions and the strength and reliability to handle unpredictable environments.

-Though they can be used by intermediate skiers as well, they are not the best options for beginners or people just starting out on their backcountry journey.
+Though they can be used by intermediate skiers, they are not the best options for beginners or people just starting on their backcountry journey.

-Best Backcountry Ski Bindings: Our Picks
+Best Backcountry Ski Bindings: Top Picks

 1. G3 Ion 10